 - Record lead and harmony parts

-Equipment you need for recording vocals at home
+Equipment and tips for recording vocals at home

 - Mixing headphones and/or monitors

 - XLR cables